 Most biosecurity protocols centre on preventing the movement of soil and plant material, such as seed, root fragments and residue, which may result in the movement of a crop pest.
 The strategies outlined below are recommendations for clubroot prevention, but could be used to prevent other soil-borne diseases and crop pests.

 Clubroot is a soil-borne disease, which means the clubroot pathogen overwinters in the soil and can be spread any way that soil can be moved.
 Wind and water erosion, as well as wildlife, are potential vectors as these processes move soil.
-However, the largest potential vector for spread is through human activity, including field machinery, vehicles and other activities, such as walking when soils are wet.
+However, the largest potential vector for spread is through human activity, including field machinery, vehicles and other activities, such as walking.
+This risk increases when fields are wet.

 For clubroot prevention, the focus should be on preventing the movement of infested soil through any activity conducted on agricultural land.
 Not all activities have the same level of risk.
 Activities that move large volumes of soil and activities that move soil directly from clubroot-infested areas are considered to have the highest risk.
 The biosecurity requirements required will vary depending on the risk.

 On a farm, complete sanitation of equipment will not be always be practical or required.
 Below are some practical recommendations that can be used to minimize the risk of introducing clubroot or other crop pests when working in fields.

 - When possible, avoid working in wet or muddy conditions.
 Higher volumes of soil can be moved on equipment and cleaning will be more difficult when fields are wet;

 - Take the time to knock as much soil off your equipment as possible between fields.
 Even if you only have 10 to 15 minutes between fields, something is better than nothing.
 Remember that if you remove 90 per cent of the soil, you are reducing your risk by 90 per cent;